diagrams/diagrams-doc/doc/manual.rst

 you can switch backends just by changing an import, without having to change type annotations on your diagrams; `B` simply refers to whichever backend is in scope.
 Finally, `mainWith` takes a diagram and creates a command-line-driven executable for rendering it.
+GHC needs some help to determine the type of the arugment of `mainWith` so it is important to annotate the type of `myCircle` (or whatever argument you pass to `mainWith`) as `Diagram B`.

 To compile your program, type

 ::

-  $ ghc --make TestDiagram
+  $ ghc TestDiagram

 (Note that the ``$`` indicates a command prompt and should not actually be typed.)
 Then execute ``TestDiagram`` with some